FerPzt/Memory-Game/README.md

 The Memory Game works basically the same way as any memory game: you try to match the pairs of images with as less moves as possible.

+To start the game, click on any card, then click in another one.
+If the cards match, they will stay opened and change their background color to green.
 When the game starts, a timer will be displayed.
-To start the game, just click on any card, then click in another one.
-If the cards match, they will stay opened and change their background color to green.

 <p align="center">
   <img src="img/match.png" width="350"/>